-Reasonable force may be used in exercising the statutory power to search students, without their consent, for weapons and for alcohol, illegal drugs, and stolen property ('prohibited items').
-At the School, this search power may be exercised by staff where they have reasonable grounds for suspecting that a student has such items.
-However, the School's guidance in this matter is that any such 'forced search' should be undertaken only if absolutely necessary, such as in extreme situations where leaving a undertaken only if absolutely necessary, such as in extreme situations where leaving a student with such a suspected item could pose risks to others (or to that student), or mean that what might be the only opportunity to establish that such an item was in that student's possession as suspected, is lost.
-Other means of dealing with the student and the situation should be used if possible - such as keeping the student under close surveillance (so any item cannot be surreptitiously disposed of), isolating the student from others for the time it takes for matters to be addressed, etc.
+Reasonable force may be used in exercising the statutory power to search pupils, without their consent, for weapons and for alcohol, illegal drugs, and stolen property ('prohibited items').
+At the School, this search power may be exercised by staff where they have reasonable grounds for suspecting that a pupil has such items.

+However, the School's guidance in this matter is that any such 'forced search' should be undertaken only if absolutely necessary, such as in extreme situations where leaving a pupil with such a suspected item could pose risks to others (or to that pupil), or mean that what might be the only opportunity to establish that such an item was in that pupil's possession as suspected, is lost.
+Other means of dealing with the pupil and the situation should be used if possible - such as keeping the pupil under close surveillance (so any item cannot be surreptitiously disposed of), isolating the pupil from others for the time it takes for matters to be addressed, etc.